UMich-MAVRIC/SpotReport/README.md

-## Motivation
+## Repository Files
-The development of the program was motivated by the fact that to the best of our knowledge, there were no suitable secondary tasks available for HRI studies in the military domain.
-In addition, it is challenging to integrate a standalone secondary task with game development engines such as Unreal Engine or Unity.
-By leveraging the expertise of military experts and LSL, the Spot Report addresses both of these gaps.
-Additionally, as the program developed here is standalone, it can quite easily be adapted for other domains by either changing the images and labels used for the Spot Report task or by adapting the game behavior for the particular domain.

-## What this Repo contains?

-The repo hosts the code for (a) The Spot Report program, (b) The task and training images used for our domain (military) application (c) LSL functionality to stream data to primary application.
+The repository hosts the following files.
+* code for the spot report task
+* code to randomize the order of task images
+* task and training images and corresponding answer keys used in our implementation
+* LSL inlet and outlet streams to send and receive data from a primary task
+* example csv output files
+* paper source files and figures